What makes a good frontend developer?29th Aug 2018

 What is a great experience?

-We won’t know unless we understand who are users are.
+We won’t know unless we understand who our users are.

 On the internet, we serve a huge variety of users.
 And they’re different from us.